Chymyst/chymyst-core/doc/chymyst01.md

-# The “chemical machine” paradigm
+# The chemical machine paradigm

 `JoinRun`/`Chymyst` adopts an unusual approach to declarative concurrent programming.
+This approach is purely functional but does not use threads, futures, or monads.
-It is easiest to understand this approach by using the metaphor of the “chemical machine”.
+It is easiest to understand this approach by using the **chemical machine** metaphor.

+## Simulation of chemical reactions

 Imagine that we have a large tank of water where many different chemical substances are dissolved.
 Different chemical reactions are possible in this “chemical soup”, as various molecules come together and react, producing other molecules.